 If there is a dispute between a student and a faculty member concerning a decision of the faculty member, every effort should be made by them to resolve the matter.
 If the disagreement cannot be resolved, the student may request a review of this decision no later than the end of the following semester, recognizing that the burden of proof is on the student.
-In such cases, the following procedure is to be followed:
+Complaints that do not involve grade disputes are handled through the General Complaint procedure, which is outlined in the Student Handbook and in the UMW Online Policy Manual (policy number D.9.1).

-2. If either party does not accept the recommendation of the chairperson, the chairperson will forward all material including his or her recommendation to the college dean.
+2. If either party does not accept the recommendation of the department chair or the COB or COE associate dean, the chair or associate dean will forward all material including his or her recommendation to the college dean.

 4. If the college dean determines that further consideration is needed, the matter will be referred to an academic review board.
 The dean of the college in which the faculty member is housed will determine the makeup of the academic review board.